MONTANA

 (1864 - 1865), near Loma

-Located on the south bank of the Marias River near the Missouri River.
-A short-lived trading post created as an emergency measure when the steamboat Cutter failed during the winter.
-Abandoned after being attacked by Blood Indians.
+Located on the south bank of the Marias River near its confluence with the Missouri River.
+A short-lived "trading post" created as an emergency measure when the steamboat Cutter failed during the winter.
+Abandoned in May 1865 after being attacked by Blood Indians.

 Fort Benton (2)